loadmill/node-playwright-cua/README.md

 - Uses OpenAI to plan actions and maintain conversation context on the server side.
 - Sends iterative screenshots for real-time guidance from the model.
 - Acknowledges safety checks automatically for demonstration purposes.
 - Uses `previousResponseId` to keep messages minimal while linking conversation turns.
+- Captures a HAR file of the network activity when run with `--save-har`.